rubenspgcavalcante/angular-amd-styleguide/README.md

 ### Directives and Templates

-Directive acts like **web components** *(without the encapsulated CSS)*, and angular simulates this behaviour very well.
+Directive acts like a **web components** *(without the encapsulated CSS, the shadow DOM, etc)*, and angular simulates this behaviour very well.
-Another useful thing is that directives have a **isolated scope**, so you don't need to worry about sharing data into a non declarative way via scope, like controllers do.
+Another useful thing is that directives have a **isolated scope**, so you don't need to worry about sharing data into a non declarative way via scope references, like controllers do.

 ----
 #### Naming directives and prefixing the name
 Directives *don't need* postfix name declaration.
-But to avoid naming collisions with third party directives, always set your application prefix before the directive name.
-Use shortened prefixes, e.g.: Your application name is *Hello World*, so your prefix will be *hl*
+As exmplained before, to avoid naming collisions with third party directives, you should set your application prefix before the directive name.
+Use shortened prefixes, e.g.: Your application name is *Hello World*, so your prefix will be *hl*. <sup>(the application acronym) </sup>

 **Avoid**
 ```javascript